-2 DIGITAL SIGNALING TRANSMISSION, TRANSFER, AND TRANSIT TIME REQUIREMENTS for an application is the time allowed for a signal or data exchange to travel through a communications system.
-IEC 61850-5 describes transfer time, shown in Figure 1, as the time between the action of communicating a value from the logic processing of one device to the logic processing within a second device as part of an application [2].
-Transfer time includes the transit time and the time it takes to execute the communications-processing algorithm which encodes the message in the source physical device (PD) and decodes the message in the destination PD.
+II.
+DIGITAL SIGNALING TRANSMISSION, TRANSFER, AND TRANSIT TIME REQUIREMENTS

+Digital signal transmission time describes the time between the detection of signal status change of state in a publisher device, the subsequent publication of this signal in a digital message, and finally the recognition of that change of state in the logic in the receiver device.
+The transfer time specified for an application is the time allowed for a signal or data exchange to travel through a communications system.
+IEC 61850-5 describes transfer time, shown in Fig. 1, as the time between the action of communicating a value from the logic processing of one device to the logic processing within a second device as part of an application [3].
+Transfer time includes the transit time and the time it takes to execute the communications-processing algorithm, which encodes the message in the source physical device (PD) and decodes the message in the destination PD.
 The transit time is the time it takes for the message to travel through the communications network.